azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hinata %}
-  Soooo true~ Shiina-senpai we're lucky to be in the same room as you.
+  Soooo true~ Shiina-senpai, we're lucky to be in the same room as you.
 Ah, that reminds me--
 {% endbubble %}

 {% bubble Niki %}